-Students have been apart long enough.
-Let’s bring them back together with these team building activities!
-Team building is a great way to get students together and teach them social skills.
-These activities allow students to learn how to collaborate and work with each other while having fun.
-Continue reading to find team building games and activities your students will love!
+After a long year of online learning, your students are looking forward to being in the classroom again.
+Having been separated for a while, it might be difficult for your students to get comfortable around one another.
+Team building is a great way to bring students together and teach them social skills.
+These activities allow students to learn how to collaborate and work with each other while having fun and getting to know one another.
+Continue reading to find some great team building games and activities your students will love!

 3. Escape the Classroom

 Have your students work together for a prize!
-The popular game Escape Room challenges students as they work together to solve each clue.
+An escape room challenges students as they work together to solve each clue.
 As each team completes a challenge, they will answer a follow-up question verbally with you before receiving the next challenge.
-The first team to meet all challenges and find the hidden Escape Letter wins the game!
-This activity helps students work together in groups and solve problems.
+The first team to finish all the challenges and find the hidden Escape Letter wins the game!
+This activity helps students brainstorm and use context clues to solve problems.

 4. Get to Know You Balloons

-Want to help your students build friendships within the classroom?
-Try to get to know you balloons!
-Pass out a balloon and sheet of paper to each student and write fun questions.
-Next, have them put their responses in the balloons and blow and tie them up.
-Pass the balloons around and have each student answer the question inside.
+Want to help your students build friendships in the classroom?
+Try to Get to Know You balloons!
+Pass out a balloon and small strip of paper with fun questions written on them to each student.
+Next, have them write their answers on the blank side and put their responses in the balloons.
+Once they’ve been blown up and tied off, pass the balloons around and have each student answer the question inside.
 This helps students get to know each other and see their common interests.

 5. Autograph Sheet

 Students have a lot more in common than they think.
 Put this to the test with an autograph sheet!
 Students are given a sheet with various traits on it.
 The objective is to find someone else in the classroom who fits one of the descriptions and get that person’s autograph next to the trait.
-When making the sheet include traits pertinent to the group.
+When making the sheet, include traits pertinent to the group.
 Each person may sign each sheet only once.
-Here are some examples: Likes Disney movies, favorite color is green, has been to a beach, speaks another language.
+Here are some examples: likes Disney movies, their favorite color is green, has been to a beach, speaks another language, etc.